faranalytics/network-services/README.md

 *Network-Services* assumes that the `stream.Duplex` passed to `createService` is [*ready*](https://nodejs.org/api/net.html#event-ready) to use; this assumption and separation of concern is an intentional design decision.
 A `stream.Duplex` implementation (e.g., a `net.Socket`) *may* include an event (e.g., something like `'ready'` or `'connect'`) that will indicate it is ready for use.
 Please await this event, if available, prior to passing the `stream.Duplex` to the `createService` helper function.

 ### If you create a stream (e.g., a `net.Socket`), set an `error` handler on it.
-A `stream.Duplex` may error before becoming *ready*; hence, as usual, you should *synchronously* set an error handler on a new stream instance.
+A `stream.Duplex` may error even before becoming *ready*; hence, as usual, you should *synchronously* set an error handler on a new stream instance.

 ### Close and dereference streams in order to prevent memory leaks.
 The object graph of a Service instance is rooted on its stream.
 It will begin decomposition immediately upon stream closure.
 However, in order to fully dispose of a Service instance, simply destroy and dereference its stream; GC will sweep buffers and other liminal resources.